igm/sockjs-go/README.md

 SockJS-Go project adopted [gopkg.in](http://gopkg.in) approach for versioning.

-With the introduction of [go modules](https://golang.org/doc/go1.11#modules) we adopted the standard and update the source layout accordingly.
+With the introduction of [go modules](https://golang.org/doc/go1.11#modules) we adopted the standard and updated the source layout accordingly.

 All the development for *all versions* happens in `master`.
-Branches `v2` and `v1` will remain in the repository for backwards compatibility reasons so that importing `gopkg.in/igm/sockjs-go.v2/sockjs` will work as before.
+Branches `v2` and `v1` will remain in the repository for backward compatibility reasons so that importing `gopkg.in/igm/sockjs-go.v2/sockjs` will work as before.
 No further functionality will be added into those branches.